ambernettech/chefdk-fundamentals/scene_04.md

 That is like saying we're ready to close the box up.

 That is done in git with `git commit`.
-We can optionally provide a message on the command-line and that is done with the DASH-m flag and then a string of text that describes that change.
+We can optionally provide a message on the command-line and that is done with the DASH-M flag and then a string of text that describes that change.

-> Without that flag git attempts to use the system that you've defined as your default EDITOR.

-> Git does not know who is making the commit.
-An additional fun exercise is to have people use Chef to write a file resource that generates the `~/.gitconfg` with their user name and email address.
+However, if you run this command it will fail because git needs a minor amount of configuration information.
+Specifically an email address and a user name.
+It provides the commands to do that so lets execute those.

 -

-So again, within the cookbook, we initialize the git repository.
-Place every file in the cookbook into the staging area.
-And finally commit all those staged changes.
+First we'll setup the email address.
+I use the email address associated with my GitHub account but that is not required or even necessary to use git.

 -

+And second we'll setup the username.
+This is usually my GitHub account name but again that is not required data for this field.

+-

+So we again we use the git commit command with the DASH-M flag and then a string of text the describes that change.

+This time all the files should be committed successfully.

+-

-Now that we are done adding our setup cookbook to source control lets return to our home directory.
+Now that we are done adding our workstation cookbook to source control lets return to our home directory.

 -